ranja-sarkar/DecisionTree/README.md

 Information Theory: https://monoskop.org/images/2/2f/Shannon_Claude_E_1956_The_Bandwagon.pdf

 In information theory, the mutual information between two quantities is a measure of the extent to which knowledge of one quantity reduces uncertainty about the other.
 It quantifies the amount of information obtained about one random variable by observing another random variable.
 This concept is intimately linked to that of entropy of a random variable.

 It’s noteworthy that Shannon entropy (node-splitting criterion) is equivalent to minimizing the log loss (also called cross-entropy).
+Decision trees trained using entropy or Gini are comparable, and only in a few cases do results differ considerably.
+In the case of imbalanced data, entropy might be more prudent yet, Gini might train faster as it does not make use of logarithms.

 See: https://en.wikipedia.org/wiki/Entropy_(information_theory)